 By virtue of the holding of the offices, the stock ownership and his services as trustee, all as described above, (a) Harold C. Simmons may be deemed to control certain of such entities and (b) Mr. Simmons and certain of such entities may be deemed to possess indirect beneficial ownership of shares directly held by certain of such other entities.
 However, Mr. Simmons disclaims beneficial ownership of the shares beneficially owned, directly or indirectly, by any of such entities, except to the extent of his vested beneficial interest, if any, in shares held by the CDCT or the CMRT.
-Mr. Simmons disclaims beneficial ownership of all shares of our common stock beneficially owned, directly or indirectly, by Valhi or TFMC.
+Mr. Simmons disclaims beneficial ownership of all shares of our common stock beneficially owned, directly or indirectly, by Valhi, TFMC or Contran.

-All of our directors or executive officers who are also directors or executive officers of Valhi, TFMC or their parent companies disclaim beneficial ownership of the shares of our common stock that such companies directly or indirectly hold.
+All of our directors or executive officers who are also directors or executive officers of Valhi, TFMC, Contran or their affiliated entities disclaim beneficial ownership of the shares of our common stock that such entities directly or indirectly hold.

 Annette C. Simmons is the wife of Harold C. Simmons.
-She is the direct owner of 292,225 shares of our common stock, 21,575,875 shares of TIMET common stock and 203,065 shares of Valhi common stock.
-Mr. Simmons may be deemed to share indirect beneficial ownership of such shares.
-Mr. Simmons disclaims all such beneficial ownership.
+Mrs. Simmons disclaims beneficial ownership of all shares that she does not own directly.
+Mr. Simmons may be deemed to share indirect beneficial ownership of her shares.
+He disclaims all such beneficial ownership.

-The Annette Simmons Grandchildren's Trust, a trust of which Harold C. Simmons and Annette C. Simmons are co-trustees and the beneficiaries of which are the grandchildren of Annette C. Simmons, is the direct holder of 15,432 shares of TIMET common stock and 31,800 shares of Valhi common stock.
+The Grandchildren's Trust is a trust of which Harold C. Simmons and Annette C. Simmons are co-trustees and the beneficiaries of which are the grandchildren of Annette C. Simmons.
 Mr. Simmons, as co-trustee of this trust, has the power to vote and direct the disposition of the shares this trust directly holds.
 Mr. Simmons disclaims beneficial ownership of any shares that this trust holds.